-► To lock a power cord using the SecureLockTM mechanism:
+To lock a power cord using the SecureLockTM mechanism:

-- 1. Verify that the SecureLockTM cord you purchased meets your needs. - The cords' female socket matches the power socket type (C14 or C20) on your IT equipment. - The cord's male plug matches the outlet type (C13 or C19) on your PDU. - - Plug the female socket end of the cord into the power socket of the desired IT equipment. - Plug the male plug end of the cord into the appropriate SecureLockTM outlet on the PDU.
+- 1. Verify that the SecureLockTM cord you purchased meets your needs. - The cords' female socket matches the power socket type (C14 or C20) on your IT equipment. - The cord's male plug matches the outlet type (C13 or C19) on your PDU. - 2.
+Connect the SecureLockTM cord between the IT equipment and your PDU. - Plug the female socket end of the cord into the power socket of the desired IT equipment. - Plug the male plug end of the cord into the appropriate SecureLockTM outlet on the PDU.
 Push the plug toward the outlet until you hear the click, which indicates the plug's latches are snapped into the latch slots of the outlet.